-All donated items on the list above will be included in one of the donation packs that are requested by referrers and will be distributed to people in need in the county.
+All donated items on the list above will be included in packs that are requested by referrers and will be distributed to people in need in the county.
 Thank you!

-If items that are left for us at any of the donation stations that we can’t use (i.e. things not on the ‘green’ list above or in a condition that is too bad for them to be used), we will attempt to make the best use we can of them, which may involve:
+We will attempt to make best use of items that are left for us at any of the donation stations that we can’t use (i.e. things not on the ‘green’ list above or in a condition that is too bad for them to be used), which may involve:

 - Donating items to other charities / not for profit agencies which can use slightly different items to us (e.g. People from Abroad team, refuges)

-- Selling some items that are inappropriate for donation and using the income to but items that have to be given new (bottle teats, mattresses, nappies etc)
+- Selling some items that are inappropriate for donation and using the income to buy items that have to be given new (bottle teats, mattresses, nappies etc)